 Redundancy means to duplicate safety-relevant functions.
 For example, the researchers developed redundant systems for the power supply so that the electrical powertrain and vehicle electrical system are reliably protected.
 They also adapted and refined the sensor technology to suit the vehicle design.
-In order to reliably detect obstacles, they installed several at various points around the vehicle, giving it the ability to observe its surroundings from different positions.
+In order to reliably detect obstacles, they installed several lidar and radar sensors at various points around the vehicle, giving it the ability to observe its surroundings from different positions.
 By delivering a 360-degree birds-eye view and avoiding blind spots, this creates a kind of 3D protection zone.
 This setup not only detects obstacles on the road, such as barriers, it also spots things like hanging branches.

 Here, the failure of a subsystem is at least partly compensated for by other functions.
 This is a bit like how it is with people: if the lights suddenly go out in a room, we use our other senses and feel our way around instead of becoming paralyzed.
 The shuttle behaves in a similar way: if it is blind in a certain area, say because leaves are stuck to the sensor or a large object such as a dumpster is completely blocking the view in one direction, it slows down or omits the parts of the route that can no longer be detected.